oddbird/oddsite/content/jobs.rst

 - Engage with the software community as part of the job – writing articles, sharing tools, and giving talks

+Our process keeps design and development tightly integrated -- everyone working together (with clients and users) towards a unified goal.
+We make decisions as a team,
+find clients together,
-We work together to find clients, and we work together to build them the best tools we can.
+and collaborate to build them the best tools we can.
-When there's work to be done, we all do what we can, and we get paid for our time.
+We all do what we can,
+and we all get paid equally for our time.

 You:
 ----